Knorr-Bremse AG Earnings Call Transcripts

 -

 Q3 2024 saw strong order intake and revenue above €1.9 billion, with RVS driving growth and CVS showing resilience despite a weak truck market.
-Guidance for 2024 was slightly raised, and the KB Signaling acquisition and €1.1 billion bond issuance strengthened the outlook.
+EBIT margin improved to 12.3%, and guidance for 2024 was slightly raised following the KB Signaling acquisition.
+Robust rail demand and efficiency measures support a positive outlook.

 -